 Don’t feel guilty

-Somewhere along the way parents started believing they need to provide everything for their children.
-Everyone gets a trophy, every child plays on a travel sport team, every minute of the day needs to be planned and accounted for with activities, and we need to financially support our children for years.
+Somewhere along the way, parents started believing they need to provide everything for their children.
+Everyone gets a trophy, every child plays on a travel sports team, every minute of the day needs to be planned and accounted for with activities, and we need to financially support our children for years.

 “Develop success from failures.
 Discouragement and failure are two of the surest stepping stones to success.” – Dale Carnegie

 How are they going to learn to become self-supporting adults?
 Life isn’t always easy.
 I’m rambling a bit, but the point I want to make is that you cannot sacrifice your retirement for your children’s education.
 Unfortunately, that is what’s happening.
-According to the Government Accountability Office (GAO),
+According to the Fed’s Survey of Consumer Finances,

-Sure, going from 1% to 4% isn’t all that much, but that’s not the whole picture.
+Sure, going from .6% to 3.6% doesn’t sound like much, but that’s not the whole picture.
 It’s not just about carrying student loan debt into retirement.
 I’m concerned with those people in their 30s, 40s, and 50s who are redirecting their retirement savings to their children’s college tuition – parents who must then delay retirement, or face the prospect of retirement with little or no savings.

 You can’t get a loan for retirement